cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/02/02 Submitted assignment New Technology Abstract in google docs
 * 2018/02/03 Updated the technology abstract assignment for proper citations in google docs
 * 2018/02/15 - 2018/02/24 Started assignment technology abstrats(round2): Improved content, removed unnecessary quotations, ran plagirism check, ran lacheck and chktex on abstracts, created bib file in jabref and submitted on github
+* 2018/02/27 Updated the tech. abstracts, removed advts and added citations for technologies used in the abstracts

 # Communication
 * 2018/01/25 Suggested improvements to REST chapter on Piazza
 * 2018/01/27 Posted FAQ related to pretty print on Piazza
 * 2018/02/12 Posted summary of meeting on Piazza
 * 2018/02/15 Posted FAQ on piazza related to github technology abstract
+* 2018/02/26 Posted a FAQ on Piazza on docker